raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_10.md

 ## Testing your program

 Having checked your program against the guidelines and reviewed it for common mistakes, you are ready to test it using the KitOS!
 Doing this gives your entry the best chance of success and confidence that it will work aboard the ISS.
 When Astro Pi Mission Control receive your program it will be tested on an actual Flight OS.
-Hundreds of teams submit programs to the challenge each year and, unfortunately, there is not enough time to check for mistakes or debug complex code errors: if your program fails to run without errors when we test it on the Flight OS, your team will not progress to Phase 3 and your code will not run on the ISS.
+Hundreds of teams submit programs to the challenge each year and, unfortunately, there is not enough time to check for mistakes or debug complex code errors: if your program has errors when we test it on the Flight OS, your team will not progress to Phase 3 and your code will not run on the ISS.

 So, to ensure that your entry has the best chance of success, it's important that you test your program thoroughly, debug any errors, and check it against the coding requirements!
 It’s especially important for you to consider any errors that could occur during your program’s run on the on-board Astro Pis’ Flight OS, such as file path errors or overwriting of files.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 If you have installed any additional software on your KitOS we recommend that you reflash your SD card with the KitOS again.
-Instructions for doing this are in (3).
+Instructions for doing this are in the [Kit OS section](3).
 </p>

 To test your program, disconnect your Raspberry Pi from the internet, navigate to your project folder and run it directly with the following command: